-Google researcher Ivan Fratric has released details of a bug in Microsoft’s browsing programs that would allow attackers to build websites that make the browsers spontaneously crash and take control of your browser in certain cases.
+Google researcher Ivan Fratric has released details of a bug in Microsoft’s browsing programs that would allow attackers to build websites that make the browsers spontaneously crash and even take control of your browser in some cases.

-WhatsApp is now ready to drop the beta tag and release two-step verification to its 1.2 Billion users on iOS, Android, and Windows devices.
+WhatsApp is now ready to drop the beta lable and release two-step verification to its 1.2 Billion users on iOS, Android, and Windows devices.

 Over the past couple of years, Twitter has offered developers many services to help them build, test, deploy and maintain their apps as part of its modular Fabric platform.
 Now, the company is selling it off to Google.